Jumbo (2020 film)

 Jumbo is a 2020 drama film written and directed by Zoé Wittock in her feature directorial debut.
 An international co-production of France, Belgium and Luxembourg, the film stars Noémie Merlant, Emmanuelle Bercot, Bastien Bouillon and Sam Louwyck.

 It had its world premiere at the Sundance Film Festival on 24 January 2020.
 It was released in Belgium on 18 March 2020, by O'Brother Distribution, and was released in France on 1 July 2020, by Rezo Films.
 At the 11th Magritte Awards, Jumbo was nominated for two awards, including Best First Feature Film.

 Plot

 Jeanne Tantois is a girl who is fascinated with carousels.
 She lives at home alone with her mother, and works in an amusement park.
-One day at her work, Jeanne falls in love with the park’s new attraction, a ride called Jumbo.
+One day at her work, Jeanne falls in love with the park’s new attraction, "Move It", a ride which Jeanne nicknames Jumbo.